Richard Harries, Baron Harries of Pentregarth

-Richard Douglas Harries, Baron Harries of Pentregarth, FLSW (born 2 June 1936) is a retired bishop of the Church of England and former British Army officer.
+Richard Douglas Harries, Baron Harries of Pentregarth (2 June 1936 – 29 April 2026) was a Church of England bishop and a British Army officer.
 He was the Bishop of Oxford from 1987 to 2006.
 From 2008 until 2012 he was the Gresham Professor of Divinity.

-Education and army career
+Early life, education, and army career

-Harries was educated at Wellington College and Royal Military Academy Sandhurst.
-He was commissioned as a second lieutenant in the Royal Corps of Signals on 16 December 1955 and was promoted to lieutenant two years later.
+Richard Douglas Harries was born in Eltham, London, on 2 June 1936.
+He was educated at Wellington College and Royal Military Academy Sandhurst.
+Harries was commissioned as a second lieutenant in the Royal Corps of Signals on 16 December 1955 and was promoted to lieutenant two years later.
 He left the active Regular Army on 12 September 1958, transferring to the reserve of officers.
-He went to Selwyn College, Cambridge, where he studied theology (BA 1961, MA 1965), before going on to Cuddesdon College (1961–63) to study for ordination.
+He went to Selwyn College, Cambridge, where he studied theology (BA 1961, MA 1965) before going to Cuddesdon College (1961–63) to study for ordination.
 He formally resigned his original army commission on 18 March 1965, but was immediately recommissioned as Chaplain to the Forces 4th Class (equivalent in rank to captain) in the Territorial Army.
 On 29 October 1969, he once more transferred to the reserve.

 Church ministry

-Harries was made deacon in 1963, becoming assistant curate of Hampstead St John in the Diocese of London (1963–69).
-He was ordained priest the following year and later combined his ministry at St John's with the chaplaincy of the former Westfield College (now part of Queen Mary, University of London) (1967–69).
+Harries was made a deacon in 1963, becoming assistant curate of Hampstead St John in the Diocese of London (1963–69).
+He was ordained a priest the following year and later combined his ministry at St John's with the chaplaincy of the former Westfield College (now part of Queen Mary, University of London) (1967–69).
 He became a tutor at Wells Theological College (1969–71) and was then warden of the new Salisbury and Wells Theological College (1971–72).

-He returned to parish ministry as vicar of All Saints', Fulham (1972–1981) and returned to academia as Dean of King's College London (1981–1987).
-He was appointed Bishop of Oxford in 1987, being consecrated on 28 May at St Paul's Cathedral by Robert Runcie, Archbishop of Canterbury and taking a seat as a Lord Spiritual in the House of Lords in 1993.
-In 1999 he was appointed to the Royal Commission (chaired by John Wakeham) to investigate a possible reorganisation of the House of Lords, which produced the Wakeham Report.
+He returned to parish ministry as vicar of All Saints' Fulham (1972–1981) and returned to academia as Dean of King's College London (1981–1987).
+He was appointed Bishop of Oxford in 1987, being consecrated on 28 May at St Paul's Cathedral by Robert Runcie, Archbishop of Canterbury, and taking a seat as a Lord Spiritual in the House of Lords in 1993.
+In 1999 he was appointed to the royal commission (chaired by John Wakeham) to investigate a possible reorganisation of the House of Lords, which produced the Wakeham Report.
 He retired on 2 June 2006, his 70th birthday.

-In the week prior to his retirement, on 26 May 2006, Downing Street announced that he was to be made a life peer, and he was gazetted as Baron Harries of Pentregarth, of Ceinewydd in the County of Dyfed on 30 June 2006.
-He sits as a cross-bencher.
+In the week prior to his retirement, on 26 May 2006, Downing Street announced that he was to be made a life peer.
+He was gazetted as Baron Harries of Pentregarth, of Ceinewydd in the County of Dyfed on 30 June 2006.
+He sat as a cross-bencher.
 On 4 August 2006, he was appointed to the Court of Ecclesiastical Causes Reserved for a period of five years.